hughsie/appstream-glib/README.md

 please report as much information as you can to the issue tracker: https://github.com/hughsie/appstream-glib/issues -- patches very welcome.

-New functionality or crash fixes should include a test in `libappstream-builder/as-self-test.c` to ensure we don't regress in the future.
+New functionality or crash fixes should include a test in `libappstream-builder/ as-self-test.c` to ensure we don't regress in the future.
 New functionality should also be thread safe and also not leak *any* memory for success or failure cases.